StPaulStylee/personal_changelog/README.md

 ### 01/04/2020
 This afternoon I nearly completed my rehash of the basic RPG game.
 I implemented the interaction system - Item pick, building entry, Xp pickup, etc. I also implemented a basic camera follow.
 Tomorrow I want to refactor all of the code so that it uses proper design patterns and class structure...
 Right now, it's pretty hideous.
 I am finding that I know how to complete some tasks without having to reference any materials.
 So I am growing in comfortability which is great because it means I am getting ready to start taking on more complex games.
 YEAH YEAH YEAH!

+### 01/06/2020
+This morning I completed my rehash of a very basic RPG.
+I completed implementing the inventory system and then refactored by character classes to inherit from a base abstract character class that contains a few different abstract and virtual methods.
+This has been a great experience.
+I am feeling ready to take on something new and challenging - this is the most comfortable I have felt with Unity and C# in general.
+That is not to say I still don't have A LOT TO LEARN, but I feel that I am in a place to start learning advanced topics and do so effectively.